 Continuing to Maintain Status

-The green card time line can take several months.
-Although maintaining nonimmigrant status is no longer required once you file Form I-485, it’s always a safe strategy to continue meeting the obligations of the nonimmigrant visa (if possible) that got you here in the first place.
+The green card processing time will take several months.
+Although maintaining non-immigrant status is no longer required once you file Form I-485, it’s always a safe strategy to continue meeting the obligations of the non-immigrant visa (if possible) that got you here in the first place.